edolfo/flask-template/README.md

 ======

 Boilerplate code that adds some structure to a Flask project.
 Uses Zurb's Foundation framework on the frontend and MongoDB for data persistence.
+This also includes session support and login/logout functionality.

 * myApp/controllers: Backend server logic
 * myApp/model: Database storage abstractions